We were watching a rerun of NCIS, an episode from a few years ago. The victim had given her life to protect others and her country’s secrets.

-Some people have called me brave because I’ve survived cancer and heart problems and a myriad other life-threatening ailments (so far, so good).
+Some people have called me brave because I’ve survived cancer and heart problems and a lot of other life-threatening ailments.
 As it happens, I would have been just as happy to skip all of that and have a pleasant, uneventful life.
-For excitement, there’s always a trip to the Cyclone and doesn’t require years of recovery and rehab.
+For excitement, there’s always a trip to an amusement park where you can get a huge dose of adrenaline without being in actual danger — and it (usually) doesn’t require years of recovery and rehab.

 My definition of bravery or valor is the same as Gibbs’.
-You make a willing and conscious choice to put yourself in peril for the sake of others.
+You have to make a willing, conscious choice to put yourself in peril for the sake of others.
 There must be a choice involved.
-Taking risks for fun, to make money, or because your imminent demise is the only other option isn’t courageous.
-It’s what we do to keep alive.
-Some of us are better at it than others, but that doesn’t change the essence of the experience.
+Taking risks for fun, to make money, to get your adrenaline rushing through your blood vessels, or because you’re going to die anyway isn’t courage.
+It’s survival.
+Some of us are better survivors than others, but that doesn’t change anything.

 If you do it for fun, it’s entertainment.
-If you’re doing it for profit?
-It’s shrewd business sense.
+If you’re doing it for profit, it’s shrewd business practice.
 If it’s choosing to live rather than die?
-That’s your survival instinct at work.
+It’s survival.

 I have never done anything I would define as courageous.
-I’ve done exciting stuff, entertaining and fascinating stuff.
-I’ve gotten myself into tight corners — accidentally — and lived to tell the tale.
+I’ve done exciting stuff, entertaining, and fascinating stuff.
+I’ve gotten myself into tight corners — almost always by accident — and lived to tell the tale.
 I’ve occasionally put others ahead of me to help when I could.
-Never did I put myself in harm’s way to save another.
+But never have I put me in harm’s way to save another’s life.

-The best I could be accused of is doing the right thing when it wasn’t the easiest choice.
-You don’t get medals for that, either.
+The most I could be accused of is doing the right thing when it was not the easiest choice.
+I won’t get a medal for that, either.